The information in this article applies to:

 There are a number of different reasons why Chief Architect may be encountering errors or suddenly exiting, including the Mac not meeting the System Requirements for running the software, needing to have updated drivers (particularly for the video card), or a third party application may be conflicting with the software's operation.

 Since there are a number of possible causes for the undesirable software behavior, some basic troubleshooting is required in order to identify the reason for a particular issue.

-STEP 1 - Verify System Requirements
+Step 1 - Verify System Requirements

+First, it is extremely important to make certain that your computer meets the minimum system requirements for running the software.
 The minimum, and recommended, system requirements for running the software can be found on the website at the appropriate link for your program below.

-Please note that running in an emulator, or virtual machine environment, such as Parallels, VirtualBox, or VMWare Fusion is NOT supported for any version.
+Please note that running in an emulator, or virtual machine environment, such as Hyper-V, VMWare, Parallels, or VirtualBox is not supported.

 If your Mac does not meet the minimum system requirements for your version, then you should consider installing on an alternate system that does meet, or exceed, the requirements.